Photo: Ozarkmamadeer via Instagram

 It’s completely normal for babies to catnap in the first few months, says Anne Wormsbecker, a paediatrician at St. Joseph’s Health Centre and St. Michael’s Hospital in Toronto.
 One of the main reasons is that babies spend more time in a light stage of sleep known as REM, which means they awaken easily and may also have more difficulty transitioning between sleep cycles.
 “The sleep cycle—going from that light sleep to a deeper sleep and then into REM—is very short with babies, only about 45 minutes, whereas with adults, it’s double that,” Wormsbecker says.
 As babies pass through that light stage of sleep, they rouse.
 When they get a little older, they learn how to put themselves back to sleep, but young babies—especially newborns—just don’t have that ability yet.

-Babies who are put to sleep by being rocked or bounced, or fall asleep at the bottle or breast, may also be more prone to catnaps, because when they wake from the first sleep cycle, they’ll often look for the thing that helped them fall asleep, says Jenn Kelner, a certified child sleep consultant and owner of BabyZzz, based in Burlington, Ont.
+Babies who are put to sleep by being rocked or bounced, or fall asleep at the breast or bottle, may also be more prone to catnaps, because when they wake from the first sleep cycle, they’ll often look for the thing that helped them fall asleep, says Jenn Kelner, a certified child sleep consultant and owner of BabyZzz, based in Burlington, Ont.

 Newborns haven’t yet established a circadian rhythm, which lets their bodies know when it’s night, so babies’ sleep is very disorganized for the first four months.
 “They just sleep when they’re tired,” says Kelner.
 “It may be catnaps throughout the day, and that’s OK, because that’s how their sleep is designed.”
 In other words, your baby uses these naps to take the edge off until they take another nap in an hour or two, which is completely normal.
 And if your baby sleeps for three to four hours at a time, that’s normal, too.